sdaza/survey-methods/readme.md

     - SM Chapter 2: *Inference and errors in surveys*
     - Chapter 1: *New Directions in Public Opinion (The Practice of Survey Research Changes and Challenges)*

-##  Class 2: Nov 23
+##  Class 2: Nov 14

 - Conceptualization and measurement
 - Measurement error, reliability, validity

     ### Readings

-    - Chapter 4: *Making sense of the social world, methods of investigation (Conceptualization and Measurement)*
+    - Chapter 4: *Making sense of the social world, methods of investigation (conceptualization and measurement)*

     ### Short presentations